NebulaXaD/Pico_UD/README.md

 # PicoUD
 A modified version of the popular UD2.7 tesla coil driver to support phase-shifted qcw operation (and some other cool features)

+Planned to add compatibility to drive psfb induction heater when I have more time.

 # Board info:

 ![PicoUD](https://github.com/NebulaXaD/Pico_UD/blob/main/picoud.png)